runemadsen/rune.js/documentation.md

 ### `textDecoration(textDecoration)`

 Specifies the font decoration. `weight` can be a string of `"none"`, `"underline"`, `"overline"`, `"line-through"`, and `"blink"`.

+## Rune.Image

+### `new Rune.Image(url, x, y, width, height)`

+Creates a new image object that is not added to the stage.
+SVG does not support initial image sizes, so you must specify a width and a height for the image.

 ## Rune.Group